 Interview with Professor Diane Stone

-- Stone, D. and Moloney, K. (forthcoming), "Oxford Handbook on Global Public Policy and Transnational Administration", Oxford University Press, anticipated publication late 2017
+- Stone, D. and Moloney, K. (forthcoming), "Oxford Handbook on Global Policy and Transnational Administration", Oxford University Press, anticipated publication 2018.

 Single Authored Books

 - Knowledge Actors and Transnational Governance: The Public-Private Policy Nexus in the Global Agora (Palgrave MacMillan, 2013: i-xvi; 1-222).

 - Capturing the Political Imagination: Think Tanks and the Policy Process (London: Frank Cass, 1996: i-xviii, 1-331).
 Hardback and paperback.

 - Policy Experiments, Failures and Innovations: Beyond Accession in Central and Eastern Europe, co-edited with Agnes Batory and Andrew Cartwright, Edward Elgar 2017.